This article has been updated to reflect the changes in the 2022-2026 DP Code of Points.

 Flipping vaults typically don’t have many deductions in the preflight.
 You might have a leg separation or a bit of knee bend, but it’s not usually a major deduction.

-During the support phase, there are no deductions for too long in support, or being on the table past vertical.
+During the support phase of a flipping vault, there are NO deductions for too long in support, or being on the table past vertical.
 The gymnast should maintain good form, head and shoulder alignment, and if she’s doing a tucked vault, don’t tuck the legs too early.
 This is especially common on handspring front vaults!

 The gymnast should open up from her flip prior to landing, and land in control with her chest up.
 Many vaults never fully open up, which can result in deductions for the open AND for posture on landing!